 Part 3: Developing Coordinated Strategies to Increase Housing Inventory

-The final session will explore community-focused solutions to achieve affordable housing development.
-Attendees will examine how intentional planning can create communities that meet the needs of the people who live and work there.
+The final session explored community-focused solutions to achieve affordable housing development.
+Attendees examined how intentional planning can create communities that meet the needs of the people who live and work there.

-Experts will discuss development strategies that provide housing opportunities for workers and how they have leveraged collaborative decision-making for shared investment to strengthen local economies.
-Topics will include:
+Experts discussed development strategies that provide housing opportunities for workers and how they have leveraged collaborative decision-making for shared investment to strengthen local economies.
+Topics included:

 - strategic zoning and planning to expand housing options;